 Several types of discount offers exist, including percentage based discounts, dollar value discounts, free shipping, and free product gifts.
 For instance, by positioning a dollar value discount as a credit, consumers may feel like they’re losing money if they don’t redeem the offer.

 Order emails, such as confirmation or shipping notifications, play an integral role in not only providing essential purchasing information but also engaging customers for repeat purchases.
-You could improve receipt emails for free with a tool like Conversio.
+You could improve receipt emails using Jilt.

 Since consumers open transactional emails repeatedly, there’s an opportunity for companies to cross-sell products and services to highly-connected customers.

 “A great order confirmation email can help you grow your list, generate additional revenue, capture customer feedback and make your customers happier.
-Think of your order confirmation emails as an important part of your customer’s journey instead of as that ugly email that IT is in charge of,” writes email marketer Andrew King.
+Think of your order confirmation emails as an important part of your customer’s journey instead of as that ugly email that IT is in charge of.”Email marketer Andrew King

-McKinsey reports that one financial institution increased its revenue from target segments by 20% with lifecycle events to trigger personalized emails to existing customers.
+McKinsey reports that one financial institution increased its revenue from target segments by 20 percent with lifecycle events to trigger personalized emails to existing customers.

 Personalization centers around delivering the right message to the right person.
 The days of sending mass email blasts are gone.
 To earn real returns, create order emails that go beyond delivering tracking information.